Woman With Gun Shot by OC Deputies Responding to Burglary, Sheriff's Department Says

-A woman armed with a gun was shot by Orange County Sheriff’s Department deputies as they responded to a burglary report at a Lake Forest home.
+A woman armed with a gun was shot and killed by Orange County Sheriff’s Department deputies as they responded to a burglary report at a Lake Forest home, according to authorities.

-The woman was hospitalized, but details about her condition were not immediately available.

 Deputies responded to a burglary in progress at a home in the 22000 block of Loumont Drive, near the intersection of Muirlands Boulevard and Ridge Route Drive, at about 1 a.m.
 They found a woman, believed to be in her 20s, holding a gun across the street from the home where the call originated, according to Carrie Braun of the Orange County Sheriff's Department.